+BEA Union Investment Management Limited Manager:

+Bank of East Asia (Trustees) Limited Trustee:

+Ongoing charges over a year: Class A, Class A HKD, Class A AUD (Hedged), Class

+A EUR (Hedged), Class A NZD (Hedged) and Class A RMB (Hedged) (Distributing) Units: 1.81% p.a.^ Class A RMB (Hedged) (Accumulating) Units: 1.80% p.a.^ Class A EUR, Class A JPY, Class A RMB, Class A CAD (Hedged), Class A GBP (Hedged) and Class A JPY

+(Hedged) Units: 1.81% p.a.

+Dealing frequency: Daily (Hong Kong business days)

+Base currency: US\$

+Dividend policy: Class A (Accumulating), Class A EUR (Accumulating),

+Class A JPY (Accumulating), Class A RMB (Accumulating), Class A AUD (Hedged) (Accumulating), Class A CAD (Hedged) (Accumulating), Class A EUR (Hedged) (Accumulating), Class A GBP (Hedged) (Accumulating), Class A JPY (Hedged) (Accumulating), Class A NZD (Hedged) (Accumulating) and Class A RMB (Hedged)

+(Accumulating) Units:

+No dividends will be declared or distributed.
+Class A (Distributing), Class A EUR (Distributing), Class A JPY (Distributing), Class A RMB (Distributing), Class A AUD (Hedged) (Distributing), Class A CAD (Hedged) (Distributing), Class A EUR (Hedged) (Distributing), Class A GBP (Hedged) (Distributing), Class A JPY (Hedged) (Distributing), Class A NZD (Hedged) (Distributing) and Class A RMB (Hedged)

+(Distributing) Units:

-Manager DEA Linian Investment Meneroment Linited Manager: BEA Union Investment Management Limited Trustee: Bank of East Asia (Trustees) Limited Ongoing charges over a year: Class A Units: 1.01% p.a.
-Dealing frequency: Daily (Hong Kong business days) Base currency: US\$ Dividend policy: Class A (Accumulating) Units: No dividends will be declared or distributed.
-Class A (Distributing) Units: Monthly distributions, if any, are discretionary and may be paid out of income and/or capital.
-Making distributions will immediately reduce the net asset value of the relevant class of units.
+Monthly distributions, if any, are discretionary and may be paid out of income and/or capital.
+Making distributions will reduce the net asset value of the relevant class of units.
 A positive distribution yield also does not imply a positive return.

-Financial year end of this sub-fund: 31 December Minimum investment: Class A Units: US\$: US\$2,000 initial, US\$1,000 additional HK\$: HK\$10,000 initial, HK\$5,000 additional Other class currency: US\$2,000 initial (or its equivalent), US\$1,000 additional (or its equivalent)
+Financial year end of this sub-fund: Minimum investment:

+31 December Class A Units:

+US\$: US\$2,000 initial, US\$1,000 additional HK\$: HK\$10,000 initial, HK\$5,000 additional Class A EUR, Class A JPY, Class A RMB, Class A AUD (Hedged), Class A CAD (Hedged), Class A EUR (Hedged), Class A GBP (Hedged), Class A JPY (Hedged), Class A NZD (Hedged) and Class A RMB (Hedged) Units: US\$2,000 initial (or its equivalent), US\$1,000 additional (or its equivalent)

+[^] This figure is based on the ongoing expenses for the period ended 31 December 2024 and may vary from year to year.

-This figure is an estimate only and may vary from year to year.
-The figure is calculated based on the estimated ongoing expenses chargeable to the Sub-Fund expressed as a percentage of the Sub-Fund's estimated average net asset value.
+^{} This figure is an estimate only and may vary from year to year.
+The figure is calculated based on the estimated ongoing expenses chargeable to the sub-fund expressed as a percentage of the sub-fund's estimated average net asset value.